Séverin Naudet's english biography

 Along the lines of Barack Obama and David Cameron, the French President committed France to a policy of open government data, or Open Data.
 In 2011, the Prime Minister created the interdepartmental mission “Etalab”, and appointed Severin Naudet to drive this decidedly innovative and ambitious policy.
 Open Data aims to greatly contribute to the transparency of the state and its institutions and help support the digital economy.
 A year after its creation, the speedy success of the mission was widely welcomed by all observers from the international community.

 Séverin Naudet joined Havas Group to create Socialyse, a global pure player dedicated to social marketng and media.
 Started from scratch in September 2013, combining state of the art "real time bidding" technologies and best talents on the market quickly became a major player on the global market.
-Socialyse has been creating social campaigns and advising many major global brands for 3 years now in 40 markets with 610 collaborators.
+Socialyse has been creating social campaigns and advising many major global brands in 40 markets with 610 collaborators.

 Séverin Naudet left Socialyse and Havas group in September 2016.